tdkehoe/Using-Firebase-with-Angular-and-AngularFire/README.md

   - [`app.component.html`](#appcomponenthtml)
   - [`app.component.ts`](#appcomponentts)

-This tutorial will make a simple Angular CRUD (CREATE, READ, UPDATE, DELETE) app that uses Google's Firebase Firestore cloud database, plus we'll make an OBSERVE to display realtime updates.
+This tutorial will make a simple Angular CRUD (CREATE, READ, UPDATE, DELETE) app that uses Google's Firebase Firestore cloud database, plus we'll use OBSERVE to display realtime updates.

-This project uses Angular 14, AngularFire 7.4, and Firestore Web version 9 (modular).
+This project uses Angular 15, AngularFire 7.5, and Firestore Web version 9 (modular).

-Firestore Web version 9 is a big advance.
-Load time is reduced by as much as 80%.
-I like that the documentation is written with `async await` instead of promises.

 I assume that you know the basics of Angular (nothing advanced is required).
 No Material or CSS is used, to make the code easier to understand.